Mobile-IoT-Security-Lab/medchain-avitabile/README.md

 ## Overview

-This original benchmarks focused on the implementation and evaluation of 3 redactable blockchain systems:
+The original benchmarks focused on the implementation and evaluation of 3 redactable blockchain systems:

 - **Redaction_Ateniese**: Chameleon hash-based redaction with improved smart contract support
 - **Redaction_Deuber**: Voting-based redaction approach